-Please note: This internship is not available Summer 2018.
+This internship is available for Summer, 2020.

 The Nora Theatre Company is looking for the next generation of creative, dedicated, and highly innovative theatre artists poised to jump-start their careers.